Jason2Brownlee/awesome-llm-books/books/build-a-large-language-model.md

 5. Pretraining on unlabeled data
 6. Fine-tuning for classification
 7. Fine-tuning to follow instructions
-A. Introduction to PyTorch
+8. Introduction to PyTorch
-B. References and further reading
+8. References and further reading
-C. Exercise solutions
+12. Exercise solutions
-D. Adding bells and whistles to the training loop
+13. Adding bells and whistles to the training loop
-E. Parameter-efficient fine-tuning with LoRA
+14. Parameter-efficient fine-tuning with LoRA